Invoice payment terms: Top seven tips

 7 min read

-Invoicing tips from other small businesses
+Invoicing tips from the best

 Invoice payment terms spell out how you expect to be paid, and might include details like: